hermetic-architecture-portal/react-auto-edit/readme.md

   * fk() from [joi-key-extensions](https://www.npmjs.com/package/joi-key-extensions) - a select component will be shown, offering candidate values based on the foreign key reference
   * meta({ displayName: true}) - fields tagged with this attribute are used as the display name fields for an entity
   * meta({ hidden: true}) - fields tagged with this attribute are hidden on the UI
+  * meta({ image: true }) - an input type 'file' field will be shown, allowing image files (up to 5mb) to be selected and uploaded.
+  * meta({ maxFileSize: 1024}) - specify a file size limit (in bytes) for an image field, otherwise a default limit of 5mb will be applied
   * meta({ generated: true })
     * used to indicate the field is generated server side (e.g. SQL identity columns, audit fields)
     * tagged field will be rendered as a readonly element